datagovsg/job-descriptions/Software_Engineer.md

 As a software engineer, you will:

-- Build prototypes to demostrate technology opportunities
+- Build prototypes to demonstrate technology opportunities
 - Design system architectures
 - Write production quality code, and
 - Manage deployments to cloud and (occasionally) on-premise infrastructure